Sorry, you need to enable JavaScript to visit this website.

 How is a Roth IRA distinct?

-A Roth IRA is funded with after tax dollars, whereas with a Traditional IRA, contributions may be tax-deductible in the year that they are made.
-Withdrawals of investment earnings from your Roth IRA during retirement are tax-free if certain conditions are met.
-Unlike a Traditional IRA, withdrawals of contributions can be made at any time without a penalty.
+A Roth IRA is funded with after-tax dollars, whereas with a traditional IRA, contributions may be tax-deductible in the year that they are made.
+Withdrawals of any investment earnings from your Roth IRA during retirement are tax-free if certain conditions are met.
+Unlike a Traditional IRA, withdrawals of contributions can be made at any time without any penalty.

 Wondering how to figure out your MAGI?
 Your MAGI is calculated by taking the Adjusted Gross Income (AGI) from your tax return and adding back in certain deductions such as student loan interest, self-employed taxes, home interest payments and higher education expenses.